acoppes/acoppes/site/_drafts/temp-endofyear2024.markdown

   <img src="/assets/moonminer/shipminer-gameplay-01.gif" />
 </div>

-For Ship Miner, I managed to get a reasonable flow of dev hours to each moth and I was able to focus 100% on Game Development.
+For Ship Miner, I managed to get a reasonable flow of dev hours each month and I was able to focus 100% of my time on Game Development, where 70% is for Cleared Hot and 30% for Ship Miner, more or less.

 As I mentioned before, I created Pixel Core Games which was in part needed to create a Steam Page for Ship Miner.
-I did that around July 2024 to start capturing interested gamers with wishlists.
+I did that around July 2024 to start capturing interested players with wishlists.
 At the time I announced the Steam Page my friend [penusbmic](https://penusbmic.itch.io/) shared it on his Instagram, that and the announcement tweets got me like 500 wishlist during the first two weeks.
-A couple of months later I submitted the game to the Space Exploration Fest, that in total got like another 100 and finally I was able to join [a twitter's trend](https://x.com/arielsan/status/1844013314910855450) and [that got me like 300 more](https://x.com/arielsan/status/1844741963360125214).
-Right now the game has like 1.3k wishlists.
+A couple of months later I submitted the game to the Space Exploration Fest, that in total got like another 100 and finally I was able to join [a twitter's trend](https://x.com/arielsan/status/1844013314910855450) and [that got me like 300 more](https://x.com/arielsan/status/1844741963360125214), to be currently around 1.3k wishlists in total.

-I submitted Ship Miner to Concurso Nacional de Videojuegos (Uruguayan Game Development Contest) and got the [innovation award](https://x.com/arielsan/status/1857859473848852972).
+At the end of the year there was a Game Development SUMMIT here in Uruguay named [LevelUY](https://www.leveluy.com/), where Concurso Nacional de Videojuegos (Uruguayan Game Development Contest) is hosted, and I decided to submit Ship Miner to it without much expectation since the game wasn't ready to compete.
+To my surprise, it got the [2024 Innovation Award](https://x.com/arielsan/status/1857859473848852972) and I couldn't be more happier.

-And I applied Ship Miner for a [government grant](https://www.gub.uy/ministerio-industria-energia-mineria/comunicacion/noticias/abrio-convocatoria-videojuegos-2024) like 3 months ago.
-Even though I am pretty sure I am not gonna get it (still waiting for results) it helped me in trying to make some plans and calculate possible budgets, etc. Obviously the money would've helped me a lot more xD.
+In September, I applied for a [government competitive grant](https://www.gub.uy/ministerio-industria-energia-mineria/comunicacion/noticias/abrio-convocatoria-videojuegos-2024) to help Ship Miner development.
+The grant is a total of around 30k and could be really important the game but normally there is a good competition in this kind of grants so I am a bit not expecting to get it.

-Had an initial experience talking to a possible partner/publisher, but I didn't know what to ask exactly and what I need so I decided to not continue forward with it, at least not for now.
-The good thing is they were super cool and we are in good terms and I hope we can work together at some point in the future, for Ship Miner or something else.
+I also had the chance of talking with a possible partner/publisher and it was a great experience, they were super cool and I also learned from that process.
+We didn't reach a deal but because I didn't know exactly what I need or want from a partner yet.

-And in terms of the game itself, I have an early playtest with an initial version of the game loop ready and I shared it with a couple of friends to start getting some initial feedback on experience, controls, and gameplay in general.
+And in terms of the game itself, I have already an early playtest with an initial version of the game loop and I shared it with a couple of friends to start getting feedback on experience, controls and gameplay.

 In spite of having being pretty busy with Ship Miner and Cleared Hot I still participated in a couple of game jams this year and I am [pretty happy and proud](/2024/10/15/why-participate-in-jams-if-i-have-a-game) with that.